- What is a mammogram?

 Thermography is a way to measure and map the heat on the surface of the breast using a special heat-sensing camera.
 It’s based on the idea that the temperature rises in areas with increased blood flow and metabolism, which could be a sign of a tumor.

 Thermography has been around for many years, but studies have shown that it’s not an effective screening tool for finding breast cancer early.
-Although it has been promoted as helping detect breast cancer early, a 2012 research review found that thermography detected only a quarter of the breast cancers found by mammography.
-Thermography should not be used as a substitute for mammograms.
+Although it has been promoted as helping detect breast cancer early, a 2012 research review found that thermography was able to detect only a quarter of the breast cancers found by mammography.
+In other words, it failed to detect 3 out of 4 cancers that were known to be present in the breast.
+Digital infrared thermal imaging (DITI), which some people believe is a newer and better type of thermography, has the same failure rate.
+This is why thermography should not be used as a substitute for mammograms.

 Other experimental breast imaging tests